BCole37/Project-1-Music-Trivia/README.md

 * [Deployment Link](https://bcole37.github.io/Project-1-Music-Trivia/)

 ## About the Project
 This project is a Music trivia game app, where the user is provided with a lyric, the user then guesses the song.
 The user has to answer a series of questions where, each song they get correct increases their score and their score is saved on the leaderboard.
-It uses the Musixmatch API which allows to search and retieve a lyric, vigourously updated HTML and CSS powered by jQuery displays a highscore board which the user can access past initials of users and their result through the local storage.
+It uses the Musixmatch API which allows to search and retieve a lyric, Youtube API to link the songs from the quiz to the video, vigourously updated HTML and CSS powered by jQuery displays a highscore board which the user can access past initials of users and their result through the local storage.

 ### This project is created with: